-(\) Further information on the tests mentioned in 1. and 2. may be obtained by contacting British Embassies/Consulates or the British Council, or the Institute.

-- (\\) Further information on the test mentioned in 3. above may be obtained through American Embassies/Consulates or the U.S. Information Agency, or the Institute. - (\\\) The Institute may offer a limited number of scholarships to deserving candidates to attend an intensive Specialized English Language Training for the purpose of improving their English language proficiency.
+- () Further information on the tests mentioned in 1. and 2. may be obtained by contacting British Embassies/Consulates or the British Council, or the Institute. - () Further information on the test mentioned in 3. above may be obtained through American Embassies/Consulates or the U.S. Information Agency, or the Institute. - () The Institute may offer a limited number of scholarships to deserving candidates to attend an intensive Specialized English Language Training for the purpose of improving their English language proficiency.

+=

+ANNEX 4

+PROGRAMME FEE AND STARTING DATE

-The programme fee for the academic year 2022-2023 is $\in$ 35,000.
+The programme fee for the academic year 2022-2023 is €35,000.

 The academic year 2022-2023 programme will start in October 2022.

-1. (1) These Guidelines may be cited as the IMLI Guidelines on Student Conduct.

-"Administration" means the Faculty and Members of Staff with administrative and secretarial duties at the Institute;

-"Delegated Official" means the Member of Faculty or Staff so designated by the Director;

-"IMLI" or "the Institute" means the IMO International Maritime Law Institute;

-"Nominated Student" means a student who has been accepted to the Institute's programmes in such capacity;

-"Premises" means the premises of the Institute including all residential accommodation as well as parking areas;

-"Resident" means a student to whom a flat has been allocated by the Institute;

-"Student" means an individual registered as an IMLI student in any of the Institute's programmes and courses.
+- 1. (1) These Guidelines may be cited as the IMLI Guidelines on Student Conduct. - (2) In these Guidelines, unless the context otherwise requires: - "Administration" means the Faculty and Members of Staff with administrative and secretarial duties at the Institute; - "Delegated Official" means the Member of Faculty or Staff so designated by the Director; - "Director" means the Director of the Institute; - "Flat" means a residential unit designated as accommodation; - "IMLI" or "the Institute" means the IMO International Maritime Law Institute; - "Nominated Student" means a student who has been accepted to the Institute's programmes in such capacity; - "Premises" means the premises of the Institute including all residential accommodation as well as parking areas; - "Resident" means a student to whom a flat has been allocated by the Institute; - "Student" means an individual registered as an IMLI student in any of the Institute's programmes and courses.